malllabiisc/RESIDE/Readme.md

 ### Preprocessing a new dataset:

-* The following code is for getting a new dataset in the required format (`riedel_processed.pkl`) for `reside.py`.
+* `'preproc`' directory contains code for getting a new dataset in the required format (`riedel_processed.pkl`) for `reside.py`.
-* Get the data in the same format as has been put in [riedel_raw](https://drive.google.com/file/d/1D7bZPvrSAbIPaFSG7ZswYQcPA3tmouCw/view?usp=sharing) file.
+* Get the data in the same format as followed in [riedel_raw](https://drive.google.com/file/d/1D7bZPvrSAbIPaFSG7ZswYQcPA3tmouCw/view?usp=sharing) for `Riedel NYT` dataset.
-* For generating bags from sentences execute `make_bags.py`.
-Then, for converting generated bags to pickle format execute `final_process.py`.
+* Finally, run the script `preprocess.sh`.  `make_bags.py` is used for generating bags from sentence. `generate_pickle.py` is for converting the data in the required pickle format.

 ### Citation:
 Please cite the following paper if you use this code in your work.